 Working with cacao farmers is one of my favorite parts of working at indi chocolate.
-I always feel treated with amazing hospitality and learn so much from the farmers I work with.
+We've always feel treated with amazing hospitality and learn so much from the farmers I work with.
 The exchange of knowledge and experience never seems fair, because of how enriching the experience is for me.

 This last trip to the Dominican Republic, farmers were really excited about the idea that they could make their own chocolate at home with cacao that they grew themselves.
 I gave a demonstration of how to make chocolate using the same chocolate refiner that we use in our factory in Pike Place Market.
 People were so excited that they couldn't remain seated.

-Many farmers already know how to make chocolate, roasting cacao over the fire, winnowing the beans by hand and using a molino, a hand grinder, to grind the beans into a paste.
+Many farmers already know how to make chocolate, roasting cacao over the fire, winnowing the beans by hand, and using a molino, a hand grinder, to grind the beans into a paste.
 This is a very laborious process and also makes the texture of the chocolate grainy.
 It is delicious in it's own way, but very hard to compete with companies that have equipment for making chocolate.

 It is exciting to me to see that farmers have a real interest in pursuing chocolate making in the country of origin.
 I am not the best chocolate maker out there, in fact I wouldn't call myself a chocolate maker at all, it's more like an episode of I Love Lucy, but I can use the Chocolate Refiner to teach the basics of making chocolate.